 No time to read this guide on the best things to do in Hoi An?
 Click on the save button and pin it for later!

 THINGS TO DO IN HOI AN

-Hoi An Ancient Town refers to a thirty hectare area near the mouth of the Thu Bon River.
-It was one of the busiest trading ports in Southeast Asia between the 16th and 18th centuries.
+Getting lost in the Ancient Town (Old Town) is one of the most fun things to do in Hoi An.
+It refers to a thirty hectare area near the mouth of the Thu Bon River that was one of the busiest trading ports in Southeast Asia between the 16th and 18th centuries.